Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Related Works

-Cunningham~\etal\ develop the pioneering work of DDF-SAM~\cite{Cunningham10DDFSAM,Cunningham13DDFSAM2} where agents exchange Gaussian marginals over commonly observed landmarks.
-Paull~\etal~\cite{Paull15Sparsification} propose to sparsify the resulting dense information matrix using convex optimization.
-From a linear algebra perspective, marginalization corresponds to a domain decomposition approach (\eg, see \cite[Chapter~14]{Saad2003Iterative}) where one eliminates a subset of variables using the Schur complement.
-This idea lies at the heart of state-of-the-art centralized solvers \cite{gtsam,g2o,ceres-solver}.
-Related works use sparse approximations of the resulting matrix (\eg, with tree-based sparsity patterns) to precondition the underlying numerical optimization \cite{Agarwal10BA,Dellaert10PCG,Wu11MulticoreBA,Kushal12Visibility}.
+From an optimization perspective, marginalization corresponds to a domain decomposition approach (\eg, see \cite[Chapter~14]{Saad2003Iterative}) where one eliminates a subset of variables in the Hessian using the Schur complement.
+Related works use sparse approximations of the resulting matrix (\eg, with tree-based sparsity patterns) to precondition the optimization \cite{Agarwal10BAL,Dellaert10PCG,Wu11MulticoreBA,Kushal12Visibility}.
 Recent work \cite{Tian2022Lazy} combines domain decomposition with event-triggered transmission to improve communication efficiency during collaborative estimation.
 Zhang~\etal~\cite{Zhang21MRiSAM2} develop a centralized incremental solver for multi-robot SLAM.
-Fully decentralized solvers for SLAM have also gained increasing attention; see \cite{Tron2014CameraNetwork,Choudhary17IJRR,Tian21DC2PGO,Tian20ASAPP,Fan2021MajorizationJournal,Murai2022RobotWeb} and also \cite{Lajoie21Survey} for a recent survey.
-While fully decentralized methods are the most flexible in terms of the required communication architecture (since they only rely on peer-to-peer message passing), they often have slower convergence due to the first-order nature of the underlying optimization algorithms.
+Fully decentralized solvers for SLAM have also gained increasing attention; see \cite{Tron2014CameraNetwork,Choudhary17IJRR,Tian21DC2PGO,Tian20ASAPP,Fan2021MajorizationJournal,Murai2022RobotWeb,Lajoie21Survey}.
+In the broader field of optimization, related works include decentralized consensus optimization methods such as \cite{Mateos10CADMM,Shi2015Extra,Nedic2017DIGing,Di2016Next}.
+Compared to these fully decentralized methods, the proposed approach assumes a central server but achieves significantly faster convergence by implementing approximate second-order optimization.